 Each participating team will select one (1) article from the three (3) provided as stimulus material.
 Teams should concentrate upon the criteria for adjudication when preparing their material.
-The articles offered by the Section Convener will be based on contemporary issues that will invoke an examination of the religious and ethical implications.
+The articles offered by the Section Convener will be based on contemporary issues that will invoke an exploration of the relationship between contemporary issues and relevant social, moral and / or religious beliefs.
+However, please note that there is no expectation that teams force a discussion of religion if they do not identify this as being directly relevant to the topic.